-AREA OF CONCENTRATION: The purpose of this transfer track is to prepare students for a career in teaching children and youth who are intellectually, emotionally, or behaviorally disabled.
+AREA OF CONCENTRATION: The purpose of this university transfer track is to prepare students for a career in teaching children and youth who are intellectually, emotionally, or behaviorally disabled.
 Special education is a limited access program at most Florida universities.
 Students are encouraged to be familiar with the admissions requirements at the university they plan to attend.
 Students may have additional requirements for admission to a teacher-preparatory program.
-Please contact a GCSC advisor or the transfer institution for further guidance.
-The state of Florida requires a thorough background check by the Florida Department of Law Enforcement prior to students entering the classroom for observations.
+Please contact a faculty advisor or the transfer institution for further guidance.

+The State of Florida requires a thorough background check by the Florida Department of Law Enforcement prior to students entering the classroom for observations.
 The college requires the submission of written verification of approved and completed background checks before students may complete on-site course requirements.
-Students doing observations in school systems must go to the district in which they will do their observations and comply with the requirements for that system.
-The students will be required to pay a fee for the cost of the background check.
+Student observing in school systems must go to the district in which they will observe and comply with the requirements of that system.
+GCSC only has articulation agreements with Gulf, Franklin and Bay county school districts for observation experiences.
+The student is responsible for all background check fees.

-Communications Credit
+Communications Area Credit

-Area Hours
+Alea Hours

 •+ENC1101, English I 3

 +ENC1102, English II 3

 Humanities Area

 Visual and See General Education 3

 Performing Arts Requirement

-Philosophy/Religion See General Education 3
+Philosophy/Religion +See General 3

-Requirement
+Education Requirement

-Literature See General Education 3
+Literature +See General 3

-Requirement
+Education Requirement

 Mathematics Area

-See General Education 6
+•+See General 6

-Requirement
+Education Requirement

-Natural Sciences
+Natural Sciences Area

-Area

 Physical Science See General Education 3

 Requirement

 Biological Science See General Education 3

 Requirement

-Social Sciences Area
+Social Sciences

+Area

 Behavioral Sciences See General Education 3

 Requirement

 History See General Education 3

 Requirement

 Government See General Education 3

 Requirement

+Additional

-Additional Common
+Common

 Prerequisites

 EDF1005, Introduction 3

 to the Teaching

 Profession

+EDF2085, Introduction 3

+to Diversity for

+Educators

+EME2040, Introduction 3

+to Technology for

+Educators

+Electives 15

+TOTAL DEGREE 60

+HOURS